TERREMEMBER/znbase/docs/content/v2.0/quick-start/build-apps/go/ysql-pq.md

   </li>
 </ul>

-The following tutorial creates a simple Go application that connects to a YugabyteDB cluster using the [Go PostgreSQL driver](https://godoc.org/github.com/lib/pq), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.
+The following tutorial creates a simple Go application that connects to a ZNbaseDB cluster using the [Go PostgreSQL driver](https://godoc.org/github.com/lib/pq), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.

 ## Before you begin

 This tutorial assumes that you have satisfied the following prerequisites.

-### YugabyteDB
+### ZNbaseDB

-YugabyteDB is up and running.
+ZNbaseDB is up and running.
 If not, please follow these steps in the [Quick Start guide](../../../../quick-start/explore-ysql/).

 ### Go